 What does this error code mean?

 During a secure connection, a website must provide a certificate issued by a trusted certificate authority to ensure that the user is connected to the intended target and the connection is encrypted.
-If you click the button on a "Your connection is not secure""Warning: Potential Security Risk Ahead" error page and you see the error code SEC_ERROR_UNKNOWN_ISSUER or MOZILLA_PKIX_ERROR_MITM_DETECTED, it means that the provided certificate was issued by a certificate authority that is not known by Firefox and therefore cannot be trusted by default.
+If you click the button on a "Warning: Potential Security Risk Ahead" error page and you see the error code SEC_ERROR_UNKNOWN_ISSUER or MOZILLA_PKIX_ERROR_MITM_DETECTED, it means that the provided certificate was issued by a certificate authority that is not known by Firefox and, therefore, cannot be trusted by default.

 The error occurs on multiple secure sites

-In case you get this problem on multiple unrelated HTTPS-sites, it indicates that something on your system or network is intercepting your connection and injecting certificates in a way that is not trusted by Firefox.
-The most common causes are security software scanning encrypted connections or malware listening in, replacing legitimate website certificates with their own.
-In particular, the error code MOZILLA_PKIX_ERROR_MITM_DETECTED indicates that Firefox is able to detect that the connection is intercepted.
+If you get this problem on multiple unrelated HTTPS-sites, it indicates that something on your system or network is intercepting your connection and injecting certificates in a way that is not trusted by Firefox.
+The most common causes are security software scanning encrypted connections, or malware listening in and replacing legitimate website certificates with their own.
+In particular, the error code MOZILLA_PKIX_ERROR_MITM_DETECTED indicates that Firefox detected connection interception.